-The purpose CARES is to organize, develop, implement and supervise the academic experience for first year students to ensure a successful matriculation and timely graduation.
 The Center for Academic Retention and Educational Success (CARES) provides initiatives that focuses on academic advisement, policies and procedures, and study skills development.
+CARES organizes, develops, implements and supervises the academic experience for first year students to ensure a successful matriculation and timely graduation.
 The student's academic needs are assessed along with advisement.
 The department provides counseling and tutorial support in order to meet the academic, personal and social needs of all first year students.
-The FYE staff monitors and tracks, "atrisk" students. (on probation) during their first year.
-Faculty also assists the CARES Center by providing a comprehensive instructional program in the basic skills areas of English and Math.
+The Center monitors and tracks, "at-risk" students (on probation) during their first year.
+Faculty also assist the Center by providing a comprehensive instructional program in the basic skills areas of English and Mathematics.
 Each Cohort is monitored for success.

-Recruitment and Admissions
+Recruitment and Admission